Athexhacker/X-SERVER/README.md

 # NOTE
-AnonX script was based on we-transfer public API and has stopped working after three weeks from its release.
+X-server script was based on we-transfer public API and has stopped working after three weeks from its release.
 “All good things must come to an end, so it’s with a heavy heart and through held-back tears that we must announce that we’ll be retiring our Public API.
 Sad times.” says Stephen.
 For more detail read
 <a href="https://wetransfer.zendesk.com/hc/en-us/articles/360038551772-We-ve-retired-our-Public-API" >We've retired our Public API
 </a> document.

-# AnonX
+# X-SERVER
 An Encrypted File transfer via AES-256-CBC

 AnonX is an encrypted file uploader and downloader.
 The uploaded archive lasts for one week and shall remove from the server.